ahmadrezabaqerzade/ImageCaptioning/README.md

 * **weight decay: 1e-6**
 * **optimizer : SGD**

-Note that the training loop is configured in such a way that if the validation loss does not improve in each epoch, the learning rate is reduced to **0.2**, and the optimizer continues its work with the new learning rate.
+**Note that the training loop is configured in such a way that if the validation** **loss does not improve in each epoch, the learning rate is reduced to 0.2, and** **the optimizer continues its work with the new learning rate.**

 <img src="https://github.com/ahmadrezabaqerzade/ImageCaptioning/blob/main/images/Screenshot%20from%202023-11-01%2003-48-12.png"  title="result">